Shirshak52/PriceOptimizationSystemCW/README.md

 and so on.

 **Note**: Make sure you have internet access while running the project, as it uses CDN links to various resources.

+**Demo Dataset**: Sample datasets have been included in the `/data/` folder for testing and demonstration purposes.
+The names of the files are self-explanatory.